Certificate of Engineering Education

 Our 1-year, 13-credit program is divided into four 7-week courses.

-Students can enter the program for both spring and fall sessions.
+Students can enter the program in either spring or fall semester.

 *The teaching internship component is completed throughout the program.